Relief map for Greek debt? Not without a fight or two

 But the Europeans themselves have so far refused to say what they plan to do, preferring a general pledge to provide debt relief once certain reform criteria are achieved.

-Germany, for one, does not want to show this year's voters it is doing Greece a favor using German taxpayers' money.
+Germany, for one, does not want to show this year's voters it is doing Greece a favour using German taxpayers' money.

 That is not enough for the IMF.